sg-c/alluxio-playground-docker/docker-compose/README.md

 All the component containers share a volume which maps to the /share directory in the container.
 This volume can be used for sharing files between containers.

+The networks and volumes used by components defined here are external resources that are created/removed separately.

 # Component: Kerberos

 * To use this component, env "REALM" and "DOMAIN" must be defined.